 Depreciation has been charged on items of capital equipment, where appropriate, on a straight line basis in accordance with the estimated assets lives determined by service officers.
-In 2000/2001 new accounting regulations were introduced which require the Council to depreciate properties.
-On the basis of these regulations all properties were depreciated on a straight line basis over forty years, and garages over thirty years.
+All properties are depreciated on a straight line basis over forty years.

 6. CAPITAL RECEIPTS